brunoton/return-to-consciousness/from-did-to-oneness.md

 ## Abstract

 This essay examines dissociation as an empirically observable phenomenon and argues that ordinary egoic consciousness already constitutes a mild form of dissociation.
 Rather than treating non-dual awareness as metaphysical speculation or mystical excess, the essay proposes a continuum of consciousness ranging from pathological fragmentation (as in Dissociative Identity Disorder) through ordinary ego to full non-dual integration.
 This continuum finds independent confirmation in Buddhist phenomenology and Carl Jung's individuation process, which—despite its misleading name—describes movement toward psychological wholeness through progressive integration of dissociated contents.
 On this view, what contemplative traditions call "awakening" is best understood not as acquiring something new, but as dissolving dissociative boundaries that are already known to exist.
-The central contribution is a reframing: spiritual development becomes movement toward psychological integration rather than transcendence of the human condition, and unity experiences become admissible as phenomenological data rather than dismissed as delusion or inflation.
+The central contribution is a reframing: spiritual development is better understood not as an escape from the human condition, but as the integration of what the ego previously held apart—an integration that may be experienced subjectively as transcendence of egoic identity.

 ---

 ## Introduction

-This essay does not attempt to defend analytic idealism as a metaphysical system, nor to refute physicalism or alternative ontologies.
-Its aim is narrower and more grounded: to examine dissociation as an empirically and phenomenologically observable phenomenon, and to argue that ordinary egoic consciousness already constitutes a mild form of dissociation. {FIXME: strangely starts with does not...}
+This essay takes its starting point from a striking convergence: the empirical reality of Dissociative Identity Disorder and the metaphysical framework of analytic idealism.
+Bernardo Kastrup and others have argued that DID provides empirical grounding for the claim that consciousness can partition itself into apparently separate experiential fields—that what we experience as individual minds may be dissociated alters within a broader field of universal consciousness.
+On this view, the clinical phenomenon of multiple alters within a single organism demonstrates in miniature what idealism proposes at the cosmic scale: consciousness dividing itself through dissociative boundaries.

-From this starting point, the essay proposes a continuum of consciousness—from pathological dissociation (as in Dissociative Identity Disorder), through ordinary egoic identity, to progressively reduced dissociation experienced as partial unity, and finally to full non-dual awareness.
-Rather than framing non-duality as metaphysical speculation or mystical excess, the essay treats it as a state of psychological integration and phenomenological health.
+This essay does not attempt to defend analytic idealism as a metaphysical system.
+Rather, it extends the insight in a different direction—inward along a continuum toward integration.
+If DID represents extreme dissociation and ordinary ego represents moderate dissociation, what lies in the direction of *reduced* dissociation?
+The essay proposes that experiences of unity, contemplative opening, and non-dual awareness represent progressive points along this continuum: not metaphysical speculation or mystical excess, but graded reductions in the same dissociative partitioning that psychiatry already recognizes.

 The central claim is simple: what contemplative traditions call "awakening" is best understood not as acquiring something new, but as dissolving dissociative boundaries that are already known to exist.
 Analytic idealism provides a coherent metaphysical backdrop for this claim, but the argument here stands primarily on phenomenology, psychiatry, and first-person reproducibility.
+Readers need not accept idealist metaphysics to find the continuum model useful; the phenomenological observations hold independently.

 Four propositions structure the inquiry: